Unallowable Opioid Settlement Spending

 Best practices

-Drawn from OPI's whitepaper, these principles guide how unallowable spending guidance should be developed, updated, and used.
+Drawn from OPI's whitepaper, Stop Wasting Opioid Settlement: Best Practices for Unallowable Opioid Settlement Spending Guidance, these principles guide how unallowable spending guidance should be developed, updated, and used.

 1. Explicit, proactive guidance is needed

 Defining what is unallowable helps decision-makers spend in ways that align with the intent of the opioid settlement money, which is reducing opioid-related death and disease.
-When developing guidance, start from the examples set by California, Indiana, Kansas, South Carolina, and Virginia.
+When developing guidance, start from the examples set by the states above, and the Opioid Policy Institute's additions.

 2. Responsive, reactive guidance is needed

 An ongoing review of spending can identify problematic patterns.
 Guidance should be updated to reflect emerging issues or provide clarification.
-A clear change log and dissemination strategy helps decision-makers keep track of evolving guidance.
+A clear changelog and dissemination strategy helps decision-makers keep track of evolving guidance and avoid wasteful spending.

 3. Prioritize public health approaches

-4. Unallowable spending streamlines planning, evaluation, and oversight
+4. Unallowable spending streamlines planning, spending, evaluation, oversight, and enforcement efforts

 Additional context

-Explicit vs. implied.
-A state's position can take two forms:
+Explicit vs. Implied.
+A state's position on whether an item is unallowable can take two forms:

-Use the state filters to see each state's list on its own, or combine filters to see the union.
-The "OPI additions" filter isolates items that no state lists but OPI flags based on the whitepaper.
+Use the state filters to see each state's list on its own, or combine filters.
+The "OPI additions" filter isolates items that no state lists but OPI suggests are unallowable based on our subject matter expertise, the intention of the opioid settlement money, and Exhibit E.

 Source documents

-The underlying guidance each state has published, plus OPI's whitepaper.
-PDFs are hosted alongside this site, so links remain stable.
+The underlying guidance each state has published, plus OPI's whitepaper on unallowable spending.

-Subscribe to the OPI newsletter for updates to this reference, new state guidance, and other resources on opioid settlement funds.
+Subscribe to the OPI newsletter for updates and resources related to opioid policy.

 Subscribe to the newsletter